Kallen113/Python-Web-Crawler-ETL-and-Data-Analysis-of-IMDB-Data/README.md

 # Python_Web_Crawler_IMDB_data_analysis
+# Summary:

-Summary: the following repository contains 9 Jupyter notebooks of Python code implementing web crawlers, data visualizations, data analyses (e.g., exploratory data analysis, OLS regression analysis), and/or importing the web crawler data into an SQL database via SQLAlchemy.
+The following repository contains 9 Jupyter notebooks of Python code implementing web crawlers, data visualizations, data analyses (e.g., exploratory data analysis, OLS regression analysis), and/or importing the web crawler data into an SQL database via SQLAlchemy.

 Part I is shown directly in the main branch, while the other 8 files are uploaded to one of 3 folders, for ease of reference.

-There are 2 or more components to each notebook:
+## There are 2 or more components to each notebook:

 1.)
 Web crawler for extracting data: Several of the notebooks start with a Python Web crawler using the beautifulsoup library.
 The web crawler extracts one or more pages of film data from the IMDB database, including a for loop in several of the notebooks iterating over several variables such as metascores, IMDB ratings, and/or the number of IMDB votes for a given film.